 Late-stage signs of DDH

-The newborn physical examination, and the usual check at 6 to 8 weeks, aims to diagnose DDH early.
+The newborn physical screening examination, and the infant screening examination at 6 to 8 weeks, aim to diagnose DDH early.

-But sometimes hip problems can develop after these checks.
+But sometimes hip problems can develop or show up after these checks.

 It's important to contact a GP as soon as possible if you notice your child has developed any of the following symptoms:

-- restricted movement in 1 leg when you change their nappy
+- 1 leg cannot be moved out sideways as far as the other when you change their nappy

-- 1 leg appearing longer than the other
+- 1 leg seems to be longer than the other